Format

 Seating

 Seating can be an issue at these tastings.
 Unless it is an informal tasting everyone will need a chair at a table that they can set their glasses on.
 I used to use bar stools but I found older guests hated them because it hurt their back.
-Since most tastings require you to go back and forth between glasses a spot with a chair that has a back on it is important.
-You should limit your number of guests to the number of spots you have, or opt to do an informal tasting where guest do not necessarily have multiple glasses and are drinking random bottles without the other tasters doing the same thing.
+Since most tastings require you to go back and forth between glasses, a spot with a chair that has a back on it is important.

 Pours

 I let the participants pour their own whiskey.
 I have only ever had one person take advantage of this and he was promptly corrected by others in the group.
-Understanding how light the pours are will help the participants to feel comfortable bringing their super bottles.
+Understanding how light the pours are will help the participants feel comfortable bringing their super bottles.
 If you have something special that you want to share just know that you are not likely to lose much of your liquid if the tasting is properly set up.
-When I do a tasting I get out so many super bottles that the participates quickly learn there is no reason to go hard on any one bottle because doing so may cause them to miss out on great bottles later in the night because they had to tap out before the tasting was over.
+When I do a tasting I get out so many super bottles that the participants quickly learn there is no reason to go hard on any one bottle because doing so may cause them to miss out on great bottles later in the night because they had to tap out before the tasting was over.

 Flights